-“Drink plenty of water, spend time inside air conditioned places and try not to over-exert yourself in the heat and humidity, also, take time to check on the elderly and young children to ensure they are safe during this hot and humid weather,” said Health Commissioner Mary O'Dowd told New Jersey 101.5 in 2013.
+“Drink plenty of water, spend time inside air-conditioned places and try not to over-exert yourself in the heat and humidity.
+Also, take time to check on the elderly and young children to ensure they are safe during this hot and humid weather,” then-Health Commissioner Mary O'Dowd told New Jersey 101.5 in 2013.
 It's still good advice.'

 Serious health complications can result from high heat.
 Heat exhaustion is the body's response to excessive loss of water and salt through sweating.
 Those most prone to heat exhaustion include the elderly and those with high blood pressure.
 Symptoms include: Heavy sweating, weakness or fatigue, dizziness, confusion, nausea and shallow breathing.